ornladios/ADIOS2/docs/user_guide/source/components/runtime.rst

 YAML
 ----

-Stating with v2.6.0 ADIOS 2 supports configuration files using the YAML format.
-The syntax for the ADIOS configuration file follow strict use or YAML node keywords mapping ADIOS2 components hierarchy.
-If a keyword is unknown ADIOS2 would simply ignore it.
+Starting with v2.6.0, ADIOS supports YAML configuration files.
+The syntax follows strict use of the YAML node keywords mapping to the ADIOS2 components hierarchy.
+If a keyword is unknown ADIOS2 simply ignores it.
 For an example file refer to `adios2 config file example in our repo. <https://github.com/ornladios/ADIOS2/tree/master/testing/adios2/yaml/proto.yaml>`_

 .. code-block:: yaml